 Moderator: Bina Hussein, Nonresident Fellow, Global Energy Center, Atlantic Council

 Frederick Kempe, President and CEO, Atlantic Council

-The conference will be the second cooperation between the Atlantic Council IN TURKEY and EBRD following a successful joint conference in February 2020 on regional renewable energy outlook.
+The conference was the second cooperation between the Atlantic Council IN TURKEY and EBRD following a successful joint conference in February 2020 on regional renewable energy outlook.

 The Global Energy Center develops and promotes pragmatic and nonpartisan policy solutions designed to advance global energy security, enhance economic opportunity, and accelerate pathways to net-zero emissions.